openconfig/featureprofiles/feature/experimental/gribi/ate_tests/backup_nhg_action/README.md

     2. Send IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1`, and validate that ATE port-2 receives the IPinIP traffic.

-    *   Shutdown DUT port-2 interface, and validate that ATE port-3 receives the decapsulated traffic with `InnerDstIP_1`.
+    *   Shutdown DUT port-2 interface, and validate that ATE port-4 receives the decapsulated traffic with `InnerDstIP_1`.

-*   Test#2 - (new tunnel viability triggers decap-and-encap in the backup NHG):
+*   Test#2 - (tunnel viability triggers decap and encap in the backup NHG):

     *   Deploy Setup#2 as above.

     *   Send IPinIP traffic to `OuterDstIP_1`.
 Validate that ATE port-2 receives the IPinIP traffic with outer IP as `OuterDstIP_1`.

-    *   Shutdown DUT port-2 interface, and validate that ATE port-3 receives the traffic with the outer IP `OuterDstIP_2` at ATE port-3.

-*   Test#3 - (new tunnel viability triggers decap in the backup NHG):

-    *   Deploy Setup#3 as above.

-    *   Send IPinIP traffic to `OuterDstIP_1`.
-Validate that ATE port-2 receives the IPinIP traffic with outer destination IP as `OuterDstIP_2`, and outer source IP as `OuterSrcIP_2`
+    *   Shutdown DUT port-2 interface, and validate that ATE port-3 receives the IPinIP traffic with outer destination IP as `OuterDstIP_2`, and outer source IP as `OuterSrcIP_2`

-    *   Shutdown DUT port-2 interface, and validate that ATE port-3 receives the traffic with decapsulated traffic with destination IP as `InnerDstIP_1` at ATE port-3.
+    *   Shutdown DUT port-3 interface, and validate that ATE port-4 receives the traffic with decapsulated traffic with destination IP as `InnerDstIP_1` at ATE port-3.

 ## Config Parameter coverage